SCPSharp/scp-sharp/README.md

 ## License

-### GNU LGPL-3.0
+### CC BY-SA 4.0

-This program is licensed under GNU Lesser General Program License-3.0(see `LICENSE` file for more).
+This program is licensed under CC BY-SA 4.0(see `LICENSE` file or [CC Website](https://creativecommons.org/licenses/by-sa/4.0/) for more).

-> SCPSharp  Copyright (C) 2022  SCPSharp Team
+> Copyright (C) 2022  SCPSharp Team
-> This program comes with ABSOLUTELY NO WARRANTY.
+>
-> This is free software, and you are welcome to redistribute it under GNU LGPL-3.0.
+> This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+See LICENSE file for more.

 ### SCP Foundation

 Content from the SCP Foundation, including the SCP Foundation logo, is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and all concepts originate from http://www.scpwiki.com and its authors.